-Look below how Habitat tempts customers to buy the products on reduced prices.
+See how Habitat tempts its customers to buy the products at reduced prices.

-Look how True Citrus takes advantage of St. Valentine’s Day.
-They offer generous time-limited sales to push the clients.
+Look how True Citrus takes advantage of Valentine’s Day.
+They offer generous, time-limited sales to push clients to make a purchase.

-- Be ethical in collecting recipient addresses to avoid being blacklisted.
+- Ethically collect recipient addresses to avoid being blacklisted.
 A permission-based marketing approach is the choice of a good marketer.

 - Categorize your leads and keep detailed buyer profiles.

-- Create catchy headlines on landing pages to pull the potential buyer in.
+- Create catchy headlines on landing pages to pull in the potential buyer.